ShaneKirkbride/CourtListenerHelper/README.md

 python gui.py
 ```

-Enter keywords separated by commas, choose an output folder and click **Start**.
+Enter search phrases separated by commas, choose an output folder and click **Start**.
 A progress bar and log will show download status and API metrics.

 ## Testing